cron0s-dev/auctrum/README.md

 > **Windows users:** After building the project, be sure to copy the required DLL files into the `build/bin` directory (where the executable resides) for the application to run correctly.

+# 🔧 Configuration
+Auctrum includes a configuration header file at `src/config.h` that allows users to customise various compile-time parameters to their preferences:

+- FFT size
+- Number of spectrum bars
+- Window width and height
+- Window opacity
+- Other audio playback and visualisation parameters

+These options are intended for users who want to modify the visualizer’s behavior or appearance at build time.
+If you change any values, simply rebuild the project.

 ## 💡 Usage

 1. Launch the application.